We enter the stream of life here at SMPC at different points, carrying with us a variety of faith stories and life experiences.

 We provide many opportunities to enjoy fellowship together, including Lemonade on the Lawn, Coffee Grounds, Shrove Tuesday pancake supper, lunch on the grounds, golf outings, and special receptions.
 Small groups include softball teams, supper clubs, a photography group, and a book club.
 SMPC Meetups offer ways to make connections based on special interests in an informal setting: International Dining, Hops Around Town, Take a Hike, Ballantyne Business Group, Lunch Bunch, and more.

 We support the greater community with our time, talents and financial resources through organizations such as The Salvation Army’s Center of Hope, where we prepare and serve meals, and A Child’s Place, where we are tutors, lunch buddies and snack providers.
-Our Shelter Ministry uses discarded prescription bottles to package laundry soap, body wash, and shampoo for Urban Ministry Center.
+Roof Above: Our Shelter Ministry uses discarded prescription bottles to package laundry soap, body wash, and shampoo for Roof Above (formerly The Urban Ministry and Men’s Shelter of Charlotte).
 We provide conduct food drives for Loaves & Fishes, serve as tutors at area elementary schools, and hold quarterly blood drives for the American Red Cross.
 We have a long-standing commitment to provide support to a church and school in Bayonnais, Haiti; child sponsorships are available.

 Additionally, we open our campus to a number of community groups and organizations, including Boy and Girl Scouts, Alcoholics Anonymous, and various HOA’s and other non-profits.